Philosophy Graduate Degree M.A.

 The M.A. program in philosophy provides students with the foundation for doctoral studies in philosophy or other careers — such as law — where critical reasoning, writing and speaking skills are prized.

-For specific data on recent placements into Philosophy PhD programs, please e-mail the director of graduate studies in philosophy, Dr. James Petrik.
+For specific data on recent placements into Philosophy PhD programs, please e-mail the director of graduate studies in philosophy, Dr. Yoichi Ishida.